nishant2014/AWS-SAA-C02-Course/README.md

 You can find out about the networking or user-data among other things.
 This is not authenticated or encrypted.
 Anyone who can gain access to the instance can see the meta-data.
 This can be restricted by local firewall

+---

+## Containers-and-ECS

+### Intro to Containers

+Virtualization Problems

+Using an EC2 virtual machine with Nitro Hypervisor, 4 GB ram, and 40 GB disk, the OS can consume 60-70% of the disk and much of the available memory.
+Containers leverage the similarities of multiple guest OS by removing duplicate resources.
+This allows applications to run in their own isolated environments.

+#### Image Anatomy

+A Docker image is composed of multiple layers and not a monolithic disk image.
+Each line of a Docker image creates a new filesystem layer on top of the previous.
+Images are created from scratch or a base image.
+Images contain read only layers, images are layer onto images.

+Docker container is the same as a Docker image, except it has an additional READ/WRITE layer of the container.

+If you have lots of containers with very similar base structures, they will share the parts that overlap.
+The other layers are reused between containers.

+#### Container Registry

+Registry or hub of container images.
+Dockerfile can create a container image where it gets stored in the container registry.

+Docker hosts can run many containers based on one or more images.
+A single image can generate Containers on many different Docker hosts.

+#### Container Key Concepts

+- Docker files are used to build Docker images
+- Containers are portable and always run as expected.
+  - Anywhere there is a compatible host, it will run exactly as you intended.
+- Containers are lightweight, use the host OS for the heavy lifting.
+  - File system layers are shared when possible.
+- Containers only run the application and environment it needs to run.
+- Ports need to be **exposed** to allow outside access from the host and beyond.
+- Application stacks can be multi container

+### Elastic Container Service (ECS) Concepts

+- Accepts containers and instructions you provide.
+- ECS allows you to create a cluster.
+  - Clusters are where containers run from.
+- Container images will be located on a registry.
+  - AWS provides ECR (elastic container registry)
+  - Dockerhub can be used as well.
+- **Container definition** gives ECS just enough info about the single container.
+  - A pointer to which image to use and the ports that will be exposed.
+- **Task definitions** store the resources used by the task.
+  - Stores **task role**, an IAM role that allows the task access to other AWS resources.
+- Task is not by itself highly available.

+ECS **Service** is configured via Service Definition and represents how many copies of a task you want to run for scaling and HA.

+### ECS Cluster Types

+ECS Cluster manages:

+- Scheduling and Orchestration
+- Cluster manager
+- Placement engine

+#### EC2 mode

+ECS cluster is created within a VPC.
+It benefits from the multiple AZs that are within that VPC.
+You specify an initial size which will drive an **auto scaling group**.

+ECS using EC2 mode is not a serverless solution, you need to worry about capacity for your cluster.

+The container instances are not delivered as a managed service, they are managed as normal EC2 instances.
+You can use spot pricing or prepaid EC2 servers.

+#### Fargate mode

+Removes more of the management overhead from ECS, no need to manage EC2.

+**Fargate shared infrastructure** allows all customers to access from the same pool of resources.

+Fargate deployment still uses a cluster with a VPC where AZs are specified.

+For ECS tasks, they are injected into the VPC.
+Each task is given an elastic network interface which has an IP address within the VPC.
+They then run like a VPC resource.

+You only pay for the container resources you use.

+#### EC2 vs ECS(EC2) vs Fargate

+If you already are using containers, use **ECS**.

+**EC2 mode** is good for a large workload if you are price conscious.
+This allows for spot pricing and prepayment.

+**Fargate** is great if you,

+- Have a large workload but are overhead conscious.
+- Have small or burst style workloads.
+- Use batch or periodic workloads.